I want to attend! What do I do first?

 What is The Illustration Academy's drinking and drug policy?

-Rockhurst College has a zero tolerance policy for alcohol and drugs.
+Rockhurst College and our program has a zero tolerance policy for alcohol and drugs.
 Attendees with possession of alcohol or drug substances on Rockhurst campus will be dismissed from our program and will not be refunded.

 Is Rockhurst College a secure campus?